LazyDart/Review-Sentiment-Analysis/README.md

 After cloning the repository locally and installing dependencies data must be provided and put inside `./data folder`.
 It can be generated via Ceneo Scraper project.
 Follow instructions here(https://github.com/LazyDart/Ceneo-Scrape/blob/main/README.md)

+Last to use gensim model you need run "get_gensim_model.py" it will create a folder and download model from huggingface.

 ## Additional Information
 ### Versions
     gensim==4.3.2